Why does egg quality plays such a key role in IVF success?

 At Boston IVF, our embryologists, doctors, and scientific team continue to improve your success rates through the use of the following tests:

-+ Preimplantation Genetic Screening (PGS): Rather than reveal single gene disorders, PGS tests for chromosomal abnormalities that could result in birth defects or cognitive impairment.
++ Preimplantation Genetic Screening (PGS): Rather than reveal single gene disorders, PGT-A tests for chromosomal abnormalities that could result in birth defects or cognitive impairment.
 Performing this test increases pregnancy rates and leads to the birth of healthier babies.
 Doctors and embryologists are able to select only healthy, chromosomally-normal embryos to implant

 + Assisted Hatching: When embryos have lower metabolic activity, they may be unable to escape from their ‘shell’ to implant into the uterus.
 In these cases, our doctors can facilitate the hatching process by using a tiny pipette with acidic solution to make a miniscule opening that allows the embryo to then implant.